Truthfully, I categorize his statement as flat-out bonkers.

 He called it a forest nation.

-And they spent a lot of time on drinking and cleaning and doing things, and they don't have any problem.
+And they spend a lot of time on raking and cleaning and doing things, and they don't have any problem.

 And when it is, it's a very small problem.

-Now you see nothing but passing the buck blame and no accountability of people that have been in office many decades uh out in California.
+Now, you see nothing but passing the buck, blame, and no accountability of people that have been in office many decades out in California.

-And the bottom line is that the mismanagement of California's fire policies have made it vulnerable year after year after year, as this wildfire now is raging through uh not only the Pacific Palisades, but now into the Hollywood Hills, into Santa Monica, and and God knows how far and why this is gonna go.
+And the bottom line is that the mismanagement of California's fire policies have made it vulnerable year after year after year as this wildfire now is raging through not only the Pacific Palisades, but now into the Hollywood Hills, into Santa Monica.

-Uh the fire's not been contained as of this hour, and and hopefully with some of the winds, you know, have are beginning to die down a little bit, according to some reports.
+And hopefully some of the winds are beginning to die down a little bit, according to some reports.

-That would be good, but people's lives have been lost, thousands of homes have been lost, and you know, everybody's more concerned about quote Trump proofing California when they should have been fireproofing people's communities, knowing that they have this history of wildfires.
+And everybody's more concerned about, quote, Trump-proofing California when they should have been fireproofing people's communities, knowing that they have this history of wildfires.

-Now, our friend Mark Burnovich, former attorney general with the great state of Arizona, uh handled a lot of litigation relating to these rules dealing with quote carbon emissions and and job killing environmental regulations.
+Now, our friend Mark Bernovich, former attorney general with the great state of Arizona, handled a lot of litigation relating to these rules dealing with, quote, carbon emissions and job-killing environmental regulations.

-And anyway, uh he joins us, and this is now been building for decades.
+And anyway, he joins us, and this has now been building for decades.

-That that clip I played, which by the way was very distorted.
+That clip I played, which, by the way, was very distorted.

 I don't think that sounded like me at all.

-Um sometimes when I'm on your show, people will call me or text me and say sound like Darth Vader.
+Sometimes when I'm on your show, people will call me or text me and say, I sound like Darth Vader.

 So I'm not sure what that's about.